Comisión Federal de Electricidad: February 2021 winter storm

-The February 13–17, 2021 North American winter storm caused blackouts Texas and northern Mexico and cost at least three dozen lives in Mexico and the United States.
+The February 13–17, 2021 North American winter storm caused blackouts in Texas and northern Mexico and cost at least three dozen lives in Mexico and the United States.
 5.9 million users were directly affected users in Nuevo León, Coahuila, Tamaulipas, and Chihuahua along the Texas border and users in Aguascalientes, Colima, State of México, Guanajuato, Guerrero, Jalisco, Michoacán, Nayarit, Puebla, Querétaro, San Luis Potosí, and Zacatecas were indirectly affected by rolling blackouts.
 Rocío Nahle García, Secretary of Energy, asked the populace to save energy, and AMLO announced that Mexico would increase the use of oil and coal to produce electricity as well as purchase three shiploads of natural gas to deal with power shortages.
 He also warned that periodic local outages would continue through February 21.
 100% of power was restored by the afternoon of February 17.

 Proposed reforms 2021

 On February 1, 2021, President Andrés Manuel López Obrador (AMLO) sent an initiative to reform the Electricity Industry Law to the Congress of the Union.
 The proposal, which must be approved in 30 days, would reverse the energy reform approved under former president Enrique Peña Nieto.
 There are four priorities: 1) hydroelectric energy, 2) other energy produced by CFE (nuclear, geothermal, thermoelectric, and combined cycle gas turbines), 3) wind and solar energy produced by individuals, and 4) other.
-AMLO agues that previous reforms were made with the intention of privatizing the energy sector and will require either massive subsidies or huge price increases for consumers.
+AMLO argues that previous reforms were made with the intention of privatizing the energy sector and will require either massive subsidies or huge price increases for consumers.

 CFE declared on February 12 that if the current scheme of contracts with independent energy producers (PIE) is maintained, the damage to the nation is estimated at MXN $412 billion due to subsidies, exchange risks and inflation, low dispatch, and rising rates.
 MXN $56.18 billion corresponds to the Spanish-owned Iberdrola for the La Venta wind farm in Oaxaca.
 CFE estimates that an end to the subsidies will save consumers 20%-30%.